-SMEs and certain incentivised sectors can benefit from certain interest incentives.
-Private and government banks usually make specific loan offers to SMEs.
+Small and medium-sized enterprises and certain incentivised sectors can benefit from certain interest incentives.
+Private and government banks usually make specific loan offers to small and medium-sized enterprises.

-FX and FX-Indexed Loans
+FX and FX-indexed Loans

 Turkish-resident real persons and legal entities are not entitled to utilise FX and/or FX-indexed loans to the extent that they fall within the scope of exceptions listed under Decree No 32.
 Borrowers are allowed to obtain credit facilities from abroad when such credits are disbursed through Turkish banks.
 The repayment is also effected through Turkish banks.
-The above disbursement rule through Turkish banks does not apply to specific cases listed in the Capital Movements Circular of the Central Bank.
+The above disbursement rule through Turkish banks does not apply to specific cases listed in the Capital Movements Circular of the Turkish Central Bank.